harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ## What is Infrastructure as Code (IaC)

-*Infrastructure as Code (IaC)* is the process of describing infrastructural components such as servers, services and databases using a programming language.
+*Infrastructure as Code (IaC)* is the process of describing infrastructural components such as servers, services, and databases using a programming language.
 Once all infrastructural requirements are described in code, that code can be stored in *source control*.

 *Source control* means that the infrastructure is *versioned*, *transparent*, *documented*, *testable*, *mutable* and *discoverable*.
 Once the first *version* is stored in *source control*, all team members see which infrastructure is required to bring a project alive.
 Everyone sees which configuration settings are required to make -for example- the database perform as good as expected.

-Changes done to the infrastructure exist as dedicated *commits* -or bigger changes as *pull requests*- and will be *reviewed* by peers before being merged into the latest version.
-Code is also easy to test and on top, *Continuous Integration (CI)* builds can execute existing tests automatically with no human interaction.
-Having tests means errors in the infratsructure configuration are spotted earlier.
+Changes are done to the infrastructure exist as dedicated *commits* -or more significant changes as *pull requests*- and will be *reviewed* by peers before being merged into the latest version.
+The code is also easy to test and on top, *Continuous Integration (CI)* builds can execute existing tests automatically with no human interaction.
+Having tests means errors in the infrastructure configuration are spotted earlier.

-In addition, having code in a repository is 100% more documentation as if all necessary information is stored in just one human brain.
+Also, having code in a repository is 100% more documentation as if all necessary information is stored in just one human brain.
 This is also a critical risk reduction for every project. *Let's elaborate on risk reduction a bit:*

 *Before Infrastructure as Code, John -the smart guy everyone has on his/her software projects- was responsible for maintaining the infrastructure.
 John gave his best to describe all essential infrastructure parts and their configuration values.
-However, modern software projects evolve over time.
+However, modern software projects evolve.
 Services have to be added or removed from the overall architecture; things must be scaled dynamically and/or manually based on external events.
-So there is good chance that John has some critical information only in his head...
+So there is a good chance that John has some critical information only in his head...
 Maybe has Tim -the guy who sits next to Tim- some tribal knowledge about the Redis configuration, but would you bet on it?*

 *That said, everyone on the team knows John.
 Everyone trusts him.
-However, every teammate is afraid when John want's to take a couple of weeks off and go for vacation.*
+However, every teammate is afraid when John wants to take a couple of weeks off and go on vacation.*

 Look at your current project and try to spot *John*.
 Everybody knows situations or constellations like these.
 To be clear: **It's not Johns fault**.
 It's the fact that the entire organization isn't using *IaC*.

-Having *Infrastructure as Code* would remove that cirtical path.
+Having *Infrastructure as Code* would remove that critical path.

 ## What is Terraform

-Now, knowing what *Infrastrcture as Code* is, it's time to look at *Terraform* itself. *Terraform* is -if you ask me- currently the best tool to implement *IaC*.
-And it doesn't matter if you're using *Azure*, *Azure Stack* or other vendors as target for your infrastructure.
+Now, knowing what *Infrastructure as Code* is, it's time to look at *Terraform* itself. *Terraform* is currently the best tool to implement *IaC*.
+And it doesn't matter if you're using *Azure*, *Azure Stack* or other vendors as a target for your infrastructure.
 With *Terraform* you can create, modified and destroy environments safely and efficiently.

-For me, these are the three major benefits offered by *Terraform*:
+For me, these are the three significant benefits offered by *Terraform*:

 1. It works with almost every environment (On-Demand and On-Premises)
 2. You've to learn only a single and simple language
 3. Terraform can preview changes before applying them

-Let's take a closer look to those three benefits now.
+Let's take a closer look at those three benefits now.

 ### Terraform Providers

 *HashiCorp* created a small, yet powerful tool which can talk to numerous platforms using a flexible provider model.
-Vendors like *Microsoft* expose functionalities as APIs and the corresponding *Terraform* provider is responsible for making those APIs accessible to you.
+Vendors like *Microsoft* expose functionalities as APIs, and the corresponding *Terraform* provider is responsible for making those APIs accessible to you.
 If you ask yourself which platforms *Terraform* is supporting, go and check the [list of providers](https://www.terraform.io/docs/providers/index.html){:target="_blank"}.

-Dealing with different APIs means each platform will support different feautres?
+Dealing with different APIs means each platform will support different features?

 **Yes**.
 Take *Azure Functions* as an example.
 You can quickly query information about an existing *Azure Functions* instance or create/modify/destroy another *Azure Function* instance using the  *AzureRM provider for Terraform*.
-However, if you talk to a local *VMWare Cluster*, you simply can't interact with *Azure Functions* because *VMWare* doesn't have a first class citizen of type *Azure Funciton*.
+However, if you talk to a local *VMWare Cluster*, you can't interact with *Azure Functions* because *VMWare* doesn't have a first class citizen of type *Azure Function*.

 ### The HashiCorp Configuration Language (HCL)

-The *HashiCorp Configuration Language (HCL)* is a small domain specific language which is based on *JSON*, but the *HashiCorp* team removed some language specific plumbings in order to make us a bit more productive by saving some keystrokes.
+The *HashiCorp Configuration Language (HCL)* is a small domain specific language which is based on *JSON*, but the *HashiCorp* team removed some language-specific plumbings to make us a bit more productive by saving some keystrokes.

-On the other side, *Terraform* adds some powerful interpolation features to *HCL*, which you'll use and love everyday.
+On the other side, *Terraform* adds some powerful interpolation features to *HCL*, which you'll use and love every day.
 You'll dive into *HCL* later in this guide.
-However, take the following short snippet as sneak-peek to see how *Terraform* scripts actually look like.
+However, take the following short snippet as sneak-peek to see how *Terraform* scripts look like.

 ```hcl
 resource "azurerm_redis_cache" "sample" {